ansible/community-docs/contribution_to_project.rst

 Finding the right contribution type for you
 -------------------------------------------

-A contribution to an Open Source project is any good given by an individual or a company to the project.
+A contribution to an Open Source project is any addition or positive change given by an individual or a company to the project.

 There are some ideas on how you can contribute: